MadLittleMods/gulp-image-diff/README.md

 	 - `analysis`: object - hash of data
 	 	 - `differences`: number - compareResult.numDifferences,
 		 - `total`: number - total amount of pixels in the reference image,
-		 - disparity: number - 0-1 percentage value.
+		 - `disparity`: number - 0-1 percentage value.
 This is a just a shortcut for `differences/total`
 	 - `differenceMap`: buffer - The difference png image.